 Yes, we would recommend rinsing your rice first, because it removes excess starch from each rice grain and stops it sticking together.

 As long as you use a gluten free stock and make sure that there is no cross contamination, then this can be gluten free.

 More rice recipes

-- Add the vegetable stock and stir.
-Bring to the boil and then put a lid on it and turn down to a low simmer for 15 minutes.500 ml vegetable stock
+- Add 500 ml Vegetable stock and stir.
+Bring to the boil and then put a lid on it and turn down to a low simmer for 15 minutes.

-- Turn heat off and leave for 10 minutes before fluffing up.
+- Turn the heat off and leave covered for 10 minutes before fluffing up with a fork.